Board of Directors

 Joel Martin | General Director

-Joel and Kelsey Martin have made their home in State College, PA.
+Joel and Kelsey Martin live in State College, PA, and are members of the Followers of Jesus church there.
 After completing the ministry apprenticeship program at Faith Builders, Joel transferred to Lancaster Bible College to study Greek and linguistics.
 He spent one summer at the Summer Institute of Linguistics in North Dakota and completed his undergraduate work at LBC in 2010.
 Presently he is working on a graduate degree in Intercultural Studies with Columbia International University.
 He has felt the call for years to work in the Lord’s harvest.
 During his time at Faith Builders he began sensing a deep desire to help bring the Scriptures to the hundreds of remaining people groups that do not have a single verse in their own language.
 With this burden in mind, one of his immediate goals is to seek out and recruit many fellow workers to help with this unfinished task.

 Aaron Crider | Assistant Director